Omega (prison gang): Origins

-Omega was founded by Yan Bai (also commonly known as 'Abang Bai'; 'Abang' directly translates to 'older brother'), an Indian Muslim prisoner held in the now defunct Chia Keng Prison.
+Omega was founded by Yan Bai (also commonly known as 'Abang Bai'; 'Abang' directly translates to 'older brother'), a prisoner held in the now defunct Chia Keng Prison.
 He was first arrested in 1987 for his involvement in gang activities and drug consumption.
 He was then sent to the old Chia Keng Prison (1976–1993), whose primary purpose was to hold inmates detained under the Criminal Law (Temporary Provisions) Act of 1995, which permitted the indefinite detention of offenders without trial.
 According to Yan Bai, he started recruiting for the gang in 1987, in retaliation of the discrimination and injustice Malay inmates had to suffer through in the Chinese dominated environment.

 With a Chinese majority in most secret societies, Malays inside and outside of prisons were forced to assume low positions at the bottom of the gang hierarchies.
 Not only so, but they were also forced to abandon their religion and follow Chinese traditions and practices, such as consuming pork, praying to Chinese gods, attending Chinese festivals, and getting Chinese symbols and emblems tattooed on their bodies.
 Although such acts were a clear violation of the Muslim faith, these Malay members had no choice but to follow suit for self-preservation, as these were the ways to pledge their allegiance and show their dedication to these Chinese gangs.
 Hence, Omega's objective was to assert their dominance and power as a Malay Muslim gang, as well as protect their fellow Malay Muslim brothers against the unfair treatment and humiliation from the Chinese secret societies inside and outside of prison.

 With these goals, Omega was born, with its founding date selected as 23 September 1989, in honour of Yan Bai's 27th birthday.
-Apart from Yan Bai, there were 6 other founding members – The seven of them were collective known as the 'seven wonders', with Yan Bai assuming the name of supreme 'wonder'.
+Apart from Yan Bai, there were 6 other founding members.
+The seven of them were collective known as the 'seven wonders', with Yan Bai assuming the name of supreme 'wonder'.
 The 'seven wonders' were the pride and joy of Omega, and were worshipped by the gang members due to their bravery and fighting prowess.

 At its inception in 1989, Omega mainly enlisted independent Malay Muslim inmates that were not in any gang, members from pre-existing small-scale Malay groups, as well as members from the Malay Muslim factions of Chinese secret societies, such as Sio Kun Tong, also known as Salakau or 369.